wsrtdc/Exact-Cover/README.md

 Modified Algorithm X in minimal implementation, pretty small and hopefully comprehensible and comprehensive.
 Short explications can be found in doc.pdf.

-AlgXMain.java contains some examples, output is as follows:
+AlgXMain.java contains some examples, the output is as follows (last 2 lines are a Sudoku puzzle, input and output):

 ```
 001